Overmedication of Nursing Home Residents

 - Digoxin (antiarrhythmic) – if used, it should only be the lowest dose possible.
 It may cause increased heart failure, nausea, and confusion.

 - Demerol - not an effective oral agent for chronic pain and has many disadvantages over other narcotics, including significant sedation and increased risk for falls.

-- Darvocet – offers no advantages over Tylenol in pain control but has same side effects as other narcotic drugs, including increased risk for constipation, confusion, and falls.
+- Darvocet – offers no advantages over Tylenol in pain control but has the same side effects as other narcotic drugs, including increased risk for constipation, confusion, and falls.

 - Valium (benzodiazepine) - Long half-life benzodiazepines can cause prolonged sedation and increased risk for falls and fractures (especially hip fractures).
-These findings have also been noted with shorter acting agents such as Xanax and Ativan.
+These findings have also been noted with shorter-acting agents such as Xanax and Ativan.

 - Doxepin, Imipramine, Elavil (antidepressants) - High risk of confusion and sedation.
 Elavil is rarely the antidepressant of choice for elderly persons.

 - Ritalin - May cause agitation, stimulation of the central nervous system, and seizures.
-Often used to stimulate the appetite and alertness in the elderly – it has the opposite effect in the elderly as it does in children.
+Often used to stimulate appetite and alertness in the elderly – it has the opposite effect in the elderly as it does in children.

 - Tigan – used for nausea and is the least effective drug in this category; can cause marked extrapyramidal side effects, including stiffness.

-- Donnatal with belladonna, Bentyl, Anaspaz, propantheline (gastrointestinal antispasmodics used to treat ulcers and irritable bowel syndrome) – High risk for confusion and sedation.
+- Donnatal with belladonna, Bentyl, Anaspaz, and propantheline (gastrointestinal antispasmodics used to treat ulcers and irritable bowel syndrome) – High risk for confusion and sedation.
 They often cause significant toxic effects in the elderly.

 - Lomotil (antidiarrheal) – Can cause drowsiness, confusion, and dependence; long-term use is not recommended.